 Zero Addition – Additive Identity

 Adding a number plus zero equals that number.
+This is the additive identity property.

 - n + 0 = n